-- Possession of a valid California Driver's License. - Possession of, or ability to obtain, a District approved Law Enforcement Training certification. - ➤ Possession of a valid California Penal Code 832 certificate, for appointment as a peace officer. - ➤ Possession of, or ability to obtain, a valid Professional Rescuer Cardiopulmonary Resuscitation (CPR) certification. - Possession of, or ability to obtain, a valid First Responder or equivalent certification. - Possession of, or ability to obtain, the level of certification in the Incident Command System courses as specified under the National Incident Management System (NIMS). - ➤ Possession of, or ability to obtain, a District approved Fire Suppression Training certification.
+- > Possession of a valid California Driver's License. - ➤ Possession of, or ability to obtain, a valid Professional Rescuer Cardiopulmonary Resuscitation (CPR) certification. - Possession of, or ability to obtain, a valid First Responder or equivalent certification. - Possession of, or ability to obtain, the level of certification in the Incident Command System courses as specified under the National Incident Management System (NIMS). - ➤ Possession of, or ability to obtain, a District approved Fire Suppression Training certification.